low-earth-orbit/notes/couch-potato-chinese-investors.md

 This note introduces example "couch potato" portfolios for Chinese investors.

-**For the average person, a low-cost, indexed, strictly passiv, well-diversified portfolio consisting of bonds and stocks is the best way to invest money.**
+**For the average person, a low-cost, indexed, strictly passive, well-diversified portfolio consisting of bonds and stocks is the best way to invest money.**

 Here are a few takes: